Mimosa Trees: Exotic, Aromatic, and Potentially Threatening?

 What Are the Growing Conditions for the Strigillosa Species?

-Mimosa Strigillosa is a very hardy plant, and can withstand many severe conditions.
+Mimosa Strigillosa is a very hardy plant and can withstand severe conditions.
 Like the mimosa trees, this ground cover readily adapts to most soil types and can withstand drought very well.
 While it does grow well from the seeds it produces, the stems also spread and form an overlapping vegetative mat making it an excellent way of controlling erosion.

 Important Notes About This Plant

 I am including photographs of this type of mimosa so that my readers may learn to recognize it.
-It does not grow into trees or bushes and remains fairly close to the ground, usually 3 to 4 inches high, but rarely as much as 12 inches high.
+It does not grow into trees or bushes and remains fairly close to the ground, usually three to four inches high, but rarely as much as 12 inches high.
 The USDA (United States Department of Agriculture) says it is not considered an ecological threat or in any way invasive, yet the University of Florida Lee County Extension office says it “is difficult to control in restricted areas and is best grown with definite boundaries, such as pavement or sidewalks, where it can be more easily edged.”

 Facts About Mimosa Strigillosa